County of Santa Barbara

 $10,000.00 from One805, as follows: (4/5 Vote Required)

-accept a non-cash donation from the family foundation of Michelle and Craig Taylor through
+non-cash donation from the family foundation of Michelle and Craig Taylor through One805 of

 b) Approve Budget Revision Request No. 0010936; and

-(CEQA) review per CEQA Guideline Section 15061 (b)(3), since it can be seen with certainty
+review per CEQA Guideline Section 15061 (b)(3), since it can be seen with certainty that there is

 BOARD OF SUPERVISORS